grimme-lab/xtb_docs/source/gbsa.rst

 The default grid level is ``normal``.
-The available grid levels are given in the table below with the corresponding numer of gridpoints.
+The available grid levels are given in the table below with the corresponding number of gridpoints.

 +---------------+--------------+
 | Gridlevel     |   Gridpoints |